City commissioners to consider approving incentive package to help development of Q39 barbecue restaurant in downtown Lawrence

 A rendering shows the proposed design for a Q39 barbecue restaurant in downtown Lawrence.

-If ultimately approved, the incentives package would create a new taxing district that add 2% to the sales tax rate for all food and beverages purchased at the Q39 restaurant, and also would allow the development to save about $160,000 by exempting the project from paying sales taxes on the construction materials needed to renovate the restaurant site.
+If ultimately approved, the incentives package would create a new taxing district that would add 2% to the sales tax rate for all food and beverages purchased at the Q39 restaurant, and also would allow the development to save about $160,000 by exempting the project from paying sales taxes on the construction materials needed to renovate the restaurant site.

 The popular Kansas City-based restaurant had begun renovation on the site of the former Journal-World printing plant building near Sixth and New Hampshire streets in late November, as the Journal-World reported.
 (Note: The Journal-World has no ownership or involvement in the project.)

-The plan for the restaurant was to open in mid 2025, but construction has been paused on the site, according to a city memo, as the restaurant sent in an application for a sales tax exemption on construction materials.
+The plan for the restaurant was to open in mid-2025, but construction has been paused on the site, according to a city memo, as the restaurant sent in an application for a sales tax exemption on construction materials.
 In a letter to the city requesting the exemption, the restaurant said it had planned to redevelop the property in coordination with a primary developer called 3D Development.

 But now, Q39 officials are saying that some economic incentives will be needed to make the project successful.

-Q39 is requesting that the city approve Industrial Revenue Bonds in the amount not to exceed $5,000,000 to obtain a sales tax exemption on construction materials and a Community Improvement District Sales tax to charge an additional 2% in sales tax for 22 years.
+Q39 is requesting that the city approve Industrial Revenue Bonds in an amount not to exceed $5,000,000 to obtain a sales tax exemption on construction materials and a Community Improvement District to charge an additional 2% in sales tax for 22 years.
 The Industrial Revenue Bond proposal is a mechanism commonly used to take advantage of a provision in state law that makes a property tax exempt, in this case specifically exempt from sales taxes on construction materials.
 The $5 million figure doesn’t refer to the size of the tax break, but rather to the overall estimated value of the renovation project.

 “It is without doubt that a successful and sustainable operation for Q39 requires application of the City’s economic tools be applied to this site,” the application letter said.